brannondorsey/wifi-cracking/appendix.md

 # Appendix

 After the initial release of this tutorial, several people from various corners of the internet reached out with comments and suggestions.
-In an effort two keep the original tutorial short and sweet, I've included information about their wonderful suggestions here, and added some of my own.
+In an effort to keep the original tutorial short and sweet, I've included information about their wonderful suggestions here, and added some of my own.
 Here you will find info on:

 - Wi-Fi cracking on MacOS/OSX
 - Capturing handshakes with `wlandump-ng`